 Six-month dental checkups allow your dentist to catch the signs of oral disease or dental concerns early, providing the opportunity to prevent further damage to your smile.

-If you have questions about how to improve your brushing techniques, why flossing is important, or what you can do to improve your oral health, ask your Claremont dentist.
+Ask your Claremont dentist if you have questions about how to improve your brushing techniques, why flossing is important, or what you can do to improve your oral health.
 Our dental care team can provide personalized recommendations on the right products and methods for improving your oral health.